lik1996/HRVQA/README.md

 ### Citation
 ---
-if HRVQA is helpful for your research or you wish to refer the baseline results published here, we'd really appreciate it if you could cite this paper.
+If HRVQA is helpful for your research or you wish to refer the baseline results published here, we'd really appreciate it if you could cite this paper.
 ```
 @InProceedings{
     author    = {Kun Li, George Vosselman and Michael Ying Yang},